Go Tell the Spartans: Plot

-That evening, Muc Wa is attacked again.
-After ignoring Oleonozski's warnings, Lt.
-Hamilton is killed trying to rescue a badly wounded man who was left behind by a combat patrol.
-An anguished Oleonozski commits suicide the next day.
-When informed of the deaths, Barker wants to pull his troops out now that they lack an experienced leader, but this request is denied by General Harnitz forcing Barker to send Olivetti to Muc Wa.
-That night, the outpost is attacked again by a large force of well-armed Viet Cong, not the few dozen predicted by high command.
-US helicopter gunships arrive just in time to save the outpost from being overrun.
+Muc Wa is attacked again and Lieutenant Hamilton is killed after ignoring Oleonozski's warnings against trying to rescue a wounded man left behind by a combat patrol.
+Oleonozski commits suicide the next day.
+Barker requests withdrawing the US advisors from Muc Wa but General Harnitz refuses, and Barker reluctantly sends Olivetti to take command at Muc Wa.
+The outpost is hit again by an unexpectedly strong Viet Cong attack.
+Only the arrival of US helicopter gunships saves the outpost from being overrun.

-The next morning, Harnitz finally orders Barker to withdraw all American troops from Muc Wa, which is now believed to be besieged by the 1,000-strong 507th Viet Cong battalion.
-However, all the South Vietnamese and the walking wounded are to be left.
+Harnitz finally orders Barker to withdraw all American troops from Muc Wa, believed to be besieged by the 1,000-strong 507th Viet Cong battalion.
+The South Vietnamese and walking wounded are to be abandoned.
 Barker volunteers to stay and help evacuate these troops.
 Cowboy kills some Vietnamese civilians that Courcey brought into the base camp after they stole weapons and tried to escape.
-But a teenage girl, who Courcey tried to befriend, escapes and informs the VC of the Americans' evacuation plans.
-As night falls, Barker and Courcey begin the retreat from Muc Wa under the cover of friendly artillery fire.
-However, the group is ambushed and Barker is killed by the waiting VC, who are led by the same teenage girl.
-A wounded Courcey is hidden in bushes by an elderly militiaman.
+A teenage girl, who Courcey tried to befriend, escapes and informs the VC of the Americans' evacuation plans.
+Barker and Courcey begin the withdrawal after dark under cover of artillery fire.
+The group is ambushed and Barker is killed by the waiting VC, led by the teenage girl.
+A wounded Courcey, the only survivor, is hidden in bushes by an elderly militiaman.

-The next morning, Courcey is the only survivor.
-He finds that Barker and the South Vietnamese militia soldiers have been stripped of their uniforms and weapons.
-A dazed Courcey staggers into the French graveyard where he encounters the one-eyed VC scout whom he had seen earlier.
-The badly wounded VC raises his rifle at Courcey before dropping it out of exhaustion.
+The next day Courcey finds Barker and the South Vietnamese soldiers stripped of their uniforms and weapons.
+Courcey staggers into the French graveyard where he encounters the one-eyed VC scout.
+The badly wounded VC raises his rifle at Courcey, then drops it, exhausted.
 Courcey wanders out of the graveyard onto the dirt road leading away from the ruins of Muc Wa.